ProjectEvergreen/greenwood/www/pages/getting-started/quick-start.md

 menu: side
 title: 'Quick Start'
 index: 1
+linkheadings: 3
 ---

 ## Quick Start

-If you want to get right into some code, we have a few options for you to start building with Greenwood right away:
+If you want to get right into some code, we have a few options to get you started with building with Greenwood right away:

 - GitHub repo
+- Command line (w/ `npx`)
 - Stackblitz
-- Command line with `npx`

 ### GitHub Repo
 If you want to _clone and go_ then we welcome you to check out the [companion repo](https://github.com/ProjectEvergreen/greenwood-getting-started) we made to accompany this guide.
 To get the code from this walkthrough, you can simply clone the repo, install dependencies, and off you go!